This post may contain affiliate links. Please see our disclosure policy for more details.

 - Sprinkles

-You can also crumble and enjoy with milk (here's the ultimate guide to best milk for babies and toddlers) or yogurt for a quick and easy breakfast for toddlers and kids.
+You can also crumble a square into a bowl with milk (here’s the ultimate guide to best milk for babies and toddlers) or serve it over yogurt (check out Best Yogurt for Babies) for a quick and easy breakfast for toddlers and kids.

 Frequently Asked Questions